lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 **Note for BTT TFT35 firmwares:** There are currently three different kinds of firmware available: V3.0, E3_V3.0 and B1_V3.0.
 Please make sure to use the firmware which matches your TFT screen.

 **Notes for MKS TFT firmwares:**
-1. Any binary file for an MKS firmware (e.g. MKS_TFT28_V3.0.27.x.bin) must be renamed to MKSTFTxx.bin (e.g. MKSTFT28.bin, MKSTFT35.bin etc...)
+1. Any binary file for an MKS firmware (e.g. `MKS_TFT28_V3.0.27.x.bin`) must be renamed to `MKSTFTxx.bin` (e.g. `MKSTFT28.bin`, `MKSTFT35.bin` etc.)
 2. For MKS TFT35, two binary files are provided:
-   1. encrypted version: usable on a stock MKS TFT35 (based on a bootloader with encryption)
+   1. Encrypted version: usable on a stock MKS TFT35 (based on a bootloader with encryption)
-   2. unencrypted version: usable with a bootloader without encryption
+   2. Unencrypted version: usable with a bootloader without encryption

 **Element 2:** Fonts and Icons (in the `TFT**` or `MKS` folder):